 The six primary sources of air pollutants include building materials, household cleaners, heaters and cooking appliances, HVAC systems, tobacco products, and outdoor air pollution.
 Poor indoor air quality can have immediate and long-term effects, ranging from headaches and asthma to respiratory diseases and cancer.

-On the other hand, outdoor air pollution causes an estimated 3 million deaths worldwide each year, ranking it one of the world's most common causes of death.
+On the other hand, outdoor air pollution remains one of the world's leading causes of death, with an estimated 3 million deaths worldwide each year in developed and developing countries.

-How Dirty Air Could Be Affecting Your Gut Health
+How Dirty Air Quality Could Be Affecting Your Gut Health

-While much of our gut health is determined by diet, emerging research supports that our gut microbiome can change throughout our lives due to exposure to dirty air from air pollution.
-This is bad news for humans as countries continue industrializing and worsening air quality worldwide.
+While much of our gut health is determined by diet and lifestyle, emerging research supports that our gut microbiome can change throughout our lives due to exposure to dirty air from air pollution.
+This is bad news for humans as countries continue to industrialize and worsen their air quality over time.

-Increased exposure to dirty air is linked to developing inflammatory intestinal disorders such as ulcerative colitis and Crohn’s disease.
+Increased exposure to dirty air is linked to developing inflammatory intestinal disorders such as ulcerative colitis, inflammatory bowel disease, and Crohn’s disease.

-Both diseases are based on an immune system improperly functioning, which starts attacking itself and causing gut inflammation.
+The above diseases are based on an immune system improperly functioning.
+The immune system begins attacking itself, which causes gut inflammation.

-This immune response is triggered by exposure to particulate matter in the air, also known as air pollution.
+This immune response is triggered by exposure to toxins including particulate matter in the air, also known as air pollution.

 Ultrafine particles of particulate matter can reach the intestine through inhalation and diffusion, causing inflammation in the intestinal tract.